2024 Solar Incentives Guide for Burlington, MA - Tax Credits & Rebates

 EcoWatch's Burlington, MA Solar Incentives FAQs

-You should plan to talk to the company that installed your solar system – or speak to a local Burlington solar installer — to clarify which incentives you might qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Your best bet is to talk to a representative from the company that installed your system – or call a local Burlington solar installer — to clarify which incentives you may qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.